College Visits and Fairs

 CLICK HERE for information on making the most of a campus visit.

-Students may be excused from school if a parent calls the Attendance Office to report the absence.
+Students may be excused from school if a parent calls the Attendance Office to report the absence and the student returns a completed absence form.
+CLICK HERE for the College/University Visit Absence Form.